cloudflare/cloudflare-docs/content/style-guide/formatting/ui-elements.md

 When describing navigation elements, such as menus, use `go to` instead of `navigate`.
 When describing elements you can activate, such as checkboxes and toggles, use `turn on`/`turn off` instead of `enable`/`disable`.

-For information on physical inputs, refer to [Keyboard keys](/style-guide/formatting/keyboard-keys/).
+For information on physical inputs, such as mouse buttons, refer to [Keyboard keys](/style-guide/formatting/keyboard-keys/).

 ## Symbols in UI element names